staslev/LeetCode-refactored/README.md

 Probably not.
 Who knows what the world really needs these days.

-What I have noticed though, is that existing solution sets, and there're plenty of them on GitHub, tend to focus purely on the algorithmic nature of the problem.
-Consequently, I believe many of these solutions leave much to be desired as far as *software engineering* is concerned.
+What I have noticed though, is that existing solution sets, and [there're plenty of them on GitHub](https://lmgtfy.com/?q=leetcode+solutions+github), tend to focus purely on the algorithmic nature of the problem.
+Consequently, I believe many of them leave much to be desired as far as *software engineering* goes, readability and maintainability in particular.

-It could actually be funny, if it wasn't  so tragic, because I presume most of the people who wind up on LeetCode probably do so in order to prepare for an interview for a software engineering position and eventually professionally practise software engineering.
+It could actually be funny, if it wasn't  so tragic, because I assume most of the people who wind up on LeetCode probably do so in order to prepare for an interview for a software engineering position, where they will be practicing software engineering.
-What brings things back to the funny zone is that many corporate interviewers put little emphasis on actually checking for software engineering qualities in favour of whiteboard skills, resulting in a process optimised for the survival of whiteboard engineers.
+What brings things back to funny zone is that many corporate interviewers put little emphasis on actually checking for software engineering qualities in favour of whiteboard skills, resulting in a process optimised for the survival of whiteboard engineers.

-It never ceases to amaze me, how often, and to what extent, common solutions are under software-engineered.
+It never ceases to amaze me, how often, and to what extent, common solutions present code that would fail to pass a typical code review.
 Now, I'm by no means saying that these solutions aren't clever, or even occasionally genius, what I'm saying is that things like code structure & readability seem to be the first causalities in this corporate whiteboard interview tragedy.

-Personally I happen to believe in software engineering practices, and wish more of them could be taken into account when educating, and interviewing, software engineers.
-To that end, my goal with this project it to try to present a different angle on LeetCode solutions which incorporates some of my beliefs and perspectives, gathered over the past decade and a half of professionally practicing and researching (as in a P.hD.) software engineering.
+Personally I happen to believe in software engineering practices, and wish more of them could be taken into account when educating, and interviewing software engineers.
+To that end, my goal with this project it to try and present a different angle on LeetCode questions, one which incorporates some of my beliefs and perspectives, gathered over the past decade and a half of professionally practicing (in the industry) and researching (in academia) software engineering.

 In particular I strongly believe in:
  - A very *low tolerance for unreadable* code